 Disables the events that T-Server would otherwise send to clients during link startup to notify clients about the changes that occurred during the link outage.
-With value true, clients should query the T-Server after the EventLinkConnected.
+If the value of the configuration option is set to true, clients should query the T-Server after the EventLinkConnected event.